Carbonara (Recipe)

 • More authentic recipes call for guanciale or pancetta instead of bacon, and pecorino instead of Parmesan, but bacon and Parmesan are widely available so I used those for this recipe.

-Reply to this post on: Facebook
+Reply to this post via: E-mail, Facebook

 Philip Chung